It takes Aviva

 *Defined as Head of and above.

 We are signatories of the Race at Work charter and have introduced a number of initiatives to support its five focus areas – from enabling career progression to capturing ethnicity data.
+We are also founding partners of Change the Race Ratio, setting targets for our ethnically diverse senior leadership.

 Leadership and development programmes